InteraactionGroup/AugCom/_pages/userGuide.md

 During this step, it is possible to have several errors.
 The error message that will appear corresponds to the first error encountered, so once you have corrected it, if there are others, they will appear each time you press the "Generate" button.
 {% include figure image_path="src/assets/tuto/erreurEN.png" alt="erreurEN" %}
 For each of the fields, you can with errors, here are some :
-- "No name for the grid! -> here you have to fill in the first field which gives the name to the grid
+- "No name for the grid!" -> here you have to fill in the first field which gives the name to the grid
 - "No columns" -> here you have to fill in the second field, indicate a number for the number of columns
 - "No lines" -> here you have to fill in the third field, indicate a number for the number of lines
 - "Empty word list" -> here you have to fill in the fourth field, indicating words separated by a space for the list example: "apple banana"